 “What’s the name of it?”
 Applications are keyed to names.
 Think of the name and what it does, and your library fetches it and brings it to the forefront.

 Maurice squints at me, as if trying to figure out if I’m kidding.
-Then he sighs.
+He sighs.
 “TaskIt.”

 TaskIt.
 A brick-like grid of names and times and colors pops into view.
 I focus on the first one and another pane slides out and shows me the event, times, and who’s attending.
 That one is for the tailor, somebody named Boris D’sen. There must be close to fifty tiles on here.
 “Is this for the month, or something?”